UCSBCarpentry/2022-11-8-ucsb-reproducible-pubs/setup.md

 title: Pre-workshop Setup
 ---

-> ## Logging into the Rstudio Jupyter Instance
+> ## Logging into the RStudio Jupyter Hub Instance
 >
-For this workshop, we will be using a Jupyter Instance that LSIT has gracefully setup for us with the software and packages preinstalled to prevent install issues.
+For this workshop, we will be using a Jupyter Hub Instance that LSIT has gracously setup for us with the software and packages preinstalled. <br>
-Please use your UCSB NETID to sign into the Instance: [https://carpentryworkshop.lsit.ucsb.edu/](https://carpentryworkshop.lsit.ucsb.edu/)
+Please use your UCSB NETID to sign into the Jupyter Hub at: [https://carpentryworkshop.lsit.ucsb.edu/](https://carpentryworkshop.lsit.ucsb.edu/)
-Once you have signed in, there is a selection for Rstudio. **you do not need to follow the setup instructions below if you plan on using the Jupyter Interface**
+Once you have signed in, click the RStudio Launcher button.

+###  You do not need to follow the setup instructions below if you plan on using the Jupyter Hub Interface rather than RStudio on your own computer.
 {: .prereq}

 ![jupyter-instance](/fig/setup-jupyter-instance.PNG)

 > ## Manual Install Requirements
 >
-If you are **NOT** using the Jupyter instance, and want to do use Rstudio on your own device, please follow the instructions below:
+If you are **NOT** using the Jupyter Hub instance, and want to use RStudio on your own computer, please follow the instructions below:
 {: .prereq}